watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 srun -p aquila --pty --mem  500 -t 0-01:00 bash
 ```
 This will let you enter a new shell, on a compute node in the aquila partition
+NOTE: sometimes there is network issue on compute nodes, if that's the case, try set up stuff on your login node or debug partition and test them in a compute node.

 0.
 load conda first